-This coconut milk ice cream is creamy and decadent, full of chocolate chunks, almonds, and coconut goodness!
+This coconut milk ice cream is creamy and decadent, full of chocolate chunks, almonds, and great coconut flavor!

-This coconut milk ice cream isn't exactly the same as the full-fat version.
-But it's really really good and for those of you, like me, that can't have the real thing...you will find it AH-MAZ-ING!
+This creamy coconut milk ice cream isn’t exactly the same as the full-fat version.
+But it’s really really good and for those of you, like me, that can’t have the real thing…you will find the creamy texture AH-MAZ-ING!

 Saying I’m excited about this recipe is an understatement.
 A huge, ginormous understatement.
 I’m freaking excited to share this with you!

 Not that non-dairy ice cream doesn’t exist or isn’t available to me.
 It totally is.
 In fact, there is an abundance of great choices at the grocery store!
 However, they can be expensive and frankly, not that tasty.
 PLUS…they seem to put far more sugar in them then I would like.

 It’s hard to make good homemade ice cream with anything other than fatty milk products.
 The final results are just not good.
 And vegan ice cream can be even more difficult.
 Use this recipe as a base for mixing in your favorite flavors.